Chow groups of tensor triangulated categories: Tensor triangular cycle groups and Chow groups in modular representation theory

 \subsection{Basic definitions and results}

 We recall some basic definitions and results that we will need.
 All of them can be found in the books by Carlson \cite{carlson} and Benson \cites{bensonrep1,bensonrep2} or in Balmer's article \cite{balmer2005spectrum}.
-For the rest of the section, $G$ will denote a finite group, $k$ is a field of characteristic $p$ dividing $|G|$, and $kG$ is the corresponding group algebra.
+For the rest of the chapter, $G$ will denote a finite group, $k$ is a field of characteristic $p$ dividing $|G|$, and $kG$ is the corresponding group algebra.
 Associated to this algebra is the abelian category $kG\Mod$ consisting of the finitely-generated left $kG$-modules.
-It is a Frobenius category (i.e.\ an exact category in the sense of Quillen, with enough injectives and projectives and where the classes of projective and injective objects coincide), and so we can form the stable category $kG\stab$ which is naturally triangulated.
-It can be given a symmetric-monoidal structure with the tensor product $- \otimes_k -$ with unit object $k$, the trivial $kG$-module.
-One also checks that $kG\stab$ is rigid, where the dual of an object $M$ is given as~$\Hom_k(M,k)$. \begin{dfn} The \emph{cohomology ring} of $kG$ is defined as the graded ring
+Given two modules $M,N \in kG\Mod$, we can form their tensor product $M \otimes_k N$, which is again a finitely-generated left $kG$-module when we consider it with the diagonal action